ImageMagick v6 Examples --

 [IM Output]

-Note that the sizes used in the above two examples were calculated based on the known width (10 pixels) of the images, and the size of the image being framed (120x100 pixels).
-This technique requires you to adjust the resize arguments appropriatally for your images.
+Note that the sizes used in the above two examples were calculated based on the known width (10 pixels) of the framing image, and the size of the image being framed (120x100 pixels).
+You will need to adjust the resize arguments appropriately for your images.

 One problem with tiling framing pieces (like bamboo) is that all the edges look like they are exact copies of each other!
-That is the framing looks artifical.
-In real life the frame will have been cut with pretty much random offsets.
+That is the framing looks artificial.
+In real life the frame will have been cut with pretty much random offsets, from longer pieces of real wood, or in this case bamboo.

 To fix that you will need to also give such tiles a slightly different Tile Offset for each edge of the image.